 Changing Times originally produced seed treatment equipment especially for growers, but the demand for commercial equipment encouraged the company to expand their offerings.

 A 2017 AgPro Retailer Survey showed in 2014, 65% of soybean seed and 50% of wheat seed were treated.
 By 2017 those numbers were projected to increase to 80% of soybeans and 75% of wheat.
+[To see company market share for seed treatments as well as a 100-year history, click here.]

 According to Jaco Van Der Westhuizen, Eastern Corn Belt region seed manager for Nutrien, the drive in commercial seed treatments comes partly from growers’ demand for data.